 If you’re unfamiliar, a video doorbell is essentially a camera that turns on when it senses nearby motion, paired with a two-way speaker and microphone that lets you communicate with the person at your door through an app on your phone.
 The first big name in the industry was Ring, a once-rejected pitch on Shark Tank that was acquired by Amazon in 2018 for over $1 billion.
 Following its success, a flock of similar devices have popped up on the market, which is great for competitive reasons, but makes choosing the right one for you a little harder.

 Barak Ron, owner of Vertex Security, says, compared to traditional security systems that require expensive professional installation, these devices are appealing because they’re “very easy to operate, very easy to use, and give you eyes on your front door.”
-They’re useful for deterring intruders or “porch pirates” (package theft tends to spike during the holiday season and may be even worse this year with more people relying on online shopping due to the pandemic), or monitoring the comings and goings of dog walkers, house cleaners, and anyone else passing through your door.
+They’re useful for deterring intruders or “porch pirates” (package theft tends to spike during the holiday season; it also increased last year with more people relying on online shopping due to the pandemic, a trend that looks like it’ll stay even after things go back to normal), or monitoring the comings and goings of dog walkers, house cleaners, and anyone else passing through your door.
 Most companies offer a subscription service for storing and accessing past video, and some provide additional features like facial recognition.

 Best overall video doorbell

 While most video doorbells have similar features, all three experts we spoke with say the Google Nest Hello stands out from the rest of the pack, primarily because of its superior artificial intelligence and face-recognition function.
 “It can actually tell people apart from other moving objects,” says Aliza Vigderman, content manager at Security.org, “so you only get alerted when it recognizes a person, versus other doorbells that alert you whenever there’s movement, resulting in a lot of unnecessary notifications.”
-With a Nest Aware subscription (starting at $6 per month), the Nest Hello will also start to recognize familiar faces to let you know whether the person at your door is a stranger or the babysitter.
+Tech writer and Strategist contributor Kyle Schurman points out that, with a Nest Aware subscription (starting at $6 per month), the Nest Hello can also recognize familiar faces to let you know whether the person at your door is a stranger or the babysitter, announcing the person’s name through your connected Google speaker.

 “Because of Google’s artificial intelligence and the data they’ve gathered over the years from people using their search engine [and other products], they have the only system that works consistently for facial recognition and delivery notification,” says Mark Steinberg, senior technologist at B&H Photo, who tells us the Nest Hello is B&H’s best-selling video doorbell.
 He also notes that the camera’s vertical orientation and high resolution provide excellent quality video, and that Google offers exceptional support for its products.